nasa-fornax/fornax-images/src/README.rst

   all "main" images as released using the release tag name supplied plus a symbolic "stable" tag.

-- ``src/buildimages.py`` can be run standalone from any machine that is logged in to a GitHub account with an API token that permitted to create "packages" using ``docker login`` .
-In this mode, all images will be built and pushed the same as if a release was made, although a GitHub release will not actually be made.
+- ``src/buildimages.py`` can be run standalone from any machine.
+It can only push images if it is logged in to a GitHub account with an API token that permitted to create "packages" using ``docker login`` .

 - There are several other Dockerfiles in the older GitLab fornax-images repo.
   They seemed at a quick glance unrelated to the others because they didn't use